-According to the website internationalrivers.org, the International Day of Action for Rivers is a day dedicated to solidarity – when diverse communities around the world come together with one voice to say that rivers matter.
-That communities having access to clean and flowing water matters.
-That everyone should have a say in decisions that affect their water and their lives.
+It matters for those communities to have access to clean and flowing water.
+Everyone should have a say in decisions that affect their water and their lives.
 That it’s our time to stand up for these rights, now more than ever.

-It’s an interesting topic, that of water.
-One most most people don’t lose sleep on, yet a human being can survive up to about a month without food but can only make it a couple of days without water.
-Nevertheless we take it for granted, it’s bottled, it’s tap, etc. If you’re reading this you probably have access to clean water.
+Water is an interesting topic.
+One most people don’t lose sleep on, yet a human being can survive up to about a month without food but can only make it a couple of days without water.
+Nevertheless, we take it for granted, it’s bottled, it’s tap, etc. If you’re reading this you probably have access to clean water.

 But how clean is it really?

 An average river has many minerals flowing through its waters.
-Magnesium, calcium, sodium and potassium being just a few.
-But through filtration those minerals are eliminated and in countries like the U.S toxic chemicals like fluoride and chlorine are added to most of the tap water that gets to our homes.
+Magnesium, calcium, sodium, and potassium are just a few.
+But through filtration, those minerals are eliminated.
+In countries like the U.S., toxic chemicals like fluoride and chlorine are added to most tap water that gets to our homes.
 Regular filtration gets rid of a lot of bacteria but it doesn’t remove what it’s been added, which is why people are slowly getting reverse osmosis filters for their homes of standing counter ones like the Berkey.

 Only one-third of the world’s rivers remain free-flowing, and less than 10% of the world’s river basins are protected.